 “It is no measure of health, to be well adjusted to a profoundly sick society.” – Jiddu Krishnamurti

-It’s certainly not just Jaiya John and Krishnamurti who have described the society we have created as sick.
+It’s certainly not just Jaiya John and Krishnamurti who have described the society we have created as very unhealthy.
 This sentiment echoes through the ages, finding resonance in the observations of a chorus of other voices:

 “Conformity to a sick society is to be sick.” – Richard J. Foster

-“We live in a society in which it is normal to be sick; and sick to be abnormal.” – Edward Abbey
+“We live in a society in which it is normal to be sick; and considered sick to live outside the norm.” – Edward Abbey

 “The only reality is our society, and I mean this seriously, Western Society is a very sick society.” – Rob Walton